• What is Copywriting?

 The difference between copywriting and copy editing

-Before I answer this question, a little history: It used to be that the word “copy” pretty much applied to the written word across the board.
+Here’s a little history: It used to be that the word “copy” pretty much applied to the written word across the board.

 Nora Ephron told a story about sitting by her mother’s deathbed and her mother offering up the advice that “Everything is copy.”
 Ephron’s mother wasn’t suggesting that her death was great fodder for advertising messages; she was saying that it could be useful for writing great stories/screenplays/what have you.

-Copy editing is one of those hold overs.
+Copy editing is one of those holdovers.
 Copy editing refers to reviewing content (most often, journalistic articles) to review and correct spelling, grammar, and factual accuracy.

 Copywriting, though, is something that is totally different.
 As you already know, copywriting is writing that is used to sell or persuade.
 That may mean that copywriting is used to literally sell a product, but it might also be used to “sell” consumers on thinking a different way about something or “sell” them on taking an action.